Ebube-Ochemba/alx-system_engineering-devops/0x19-postmortem/README.md

     <img src="./images/arrow.jpeg" />
 </p>

-- **Root Cause**: The root cause was a typo in the wp-settings.php file where class-wp-locale.phpp was mistakenly written instead of class-wp-locale.php.
+- **Root Cause**: The root cause was a typo in the `wp-settings.php` file where `class-wp-locale.phpp` was mistakenly written instead of `class-wp-locale.php`.
 This typo caused the PHP interpreter to fail when including the file, resulting in a 500 Internal Server Error.
 - **Resolution**:
     - The typo was identified by attaching strace to the Apache process and observing the "No such file or directory" error.
     - Once the typo was located, it was manually corrected, and the Apache server was restarted to restore functionality.